 Safety training, including Threat and Error Management (TEM), is essential.
 This is because a crew’s non-technical knowledge can help manage errors more effectively than their experience with operational procedures.

 People can manage only what they are aware of.
-Actively detecting and recognising emerging threats and errors supports our ability to maintain situational awareness.
+Actively detecting and recognizing emerging threats and errors supports our ability to maintain situational awareness.

 The components of the TEM framework